jones58/personal-knowledge-wiki/VSCode/vs code notes.md

 open current directory with `code . `

-_Cmd p_ to open palette to search files
+_Cmd + p_ to open palette to search files

-_Cmd shift p_ to open settings and extensions search / or _cmd p_ and > This is very powerful for working out how to do what you want to in the editor.
+_Cmd + shift + p_ to open settings and extensions search / or _cmd + p_ and > This is very powerful for working out how to do what you want to in the editor.

-_cmd shift @_ to search symbols in current file - this can be good to look between headings in markdown or symbols in code.
+_cmd + shift + @_ to search symbols in current file - this can be good to look between headings in markdown or symbols in code.
 This is quicker than scrolling.

 can get js logs to show with cmd shift p and js repl run

+_cmd + b_ to open explorer

+_cmd + w_ to close file

+_cmd + o_ to open file or folder/repo

+_cmd + s_ to save file

+Can press collapse all button in file explorer to close folders.

+can set keyboard shortcuts in settings.
+Default ones in this folder.

+_ctrl + space_ to force intellisense (autocomplete) to show up.
+Use arrow keys to go through list of autosuggestions and tab to select.

 //////